Sandipan-Mitra/Sandipan-Mitra/README.md

 - 👋 Hi, I’m @Sandipan-Mitra
 - 👀 I’m interested in coding(python and dot net),music
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python but i love to work mostly on .Net(currently MVC)
 - 💞️ I’m looking to collaborate on ....
 - 📫 mail me at sandipanmitra1998@gmail.com